What would life be like without coffee and sugar? Without Starbucks?!?

 Sugar also came to Europe via the Muslims.
 Like “coffee,” the English word “sugar” has its roots in Arabic.

-First cultivated in Papua New Guinea was early as 8,000 BCE, sugar made its way to India, where it was first granulated.
-Then it spread to Persia, and from there was passed to the Arabs through their rapid expansion under the banner of Islam.
+First cultivated in Papua New Guinea as early as 8,000 BCE, sugar made its way to India, where it was first granulated.
+Arabs brought sugar to Persia through their rapid expansion under the banner of Islam.

 Medieval Arab entrepreneurs adopted and expanded sugar production, and established plantations in Europe, first in the 9th century in Sicily, and then in Spain, which at the time was mostly under Muslim rule.
 Andalusia became an important center for sugar production, and sugar soon spread throughout Europe.

 By the 15th century, sugar was ready and waiting for its famous marriage to coffee (and milk). 🙂

 The Italians developed espresso and introduced a blend of espresso and steamed milk called “cappuccino.”
 France and Scandinavia also introduced latte and cafe au lait, respectively.

 A whole new genre of art, similar to Turkish ebru, has sprung up resulting in elaborate decorations that grace the top of fancy coffee drinks, adding the final lovely touch.
 At least until we come up with the next great coffee innovation. 🙂